-Survey respondents were asked to identify the greatest challenges they faced during the pandemic from a list of 13 items.
-Among priority industries, Healthcare and Social Assistance experienced the widest range of challenges (13) followed by Arts, Entertainment and Recreation (10), and Accommodation and Food Service (9).
+Survey respondents were asked to identify the greatest challenges they faced during the pandemic from a list of 13 possible items.
+Among primary industries in Berkshire County, Healthcare and Social Assistance experienced the widest range of challenges (13) followed by Arts, Entertainment and Recreation (10), and Accommodation and Food Service (9).
 The top five challenges across all industries are shown below.